 “Well, it’s important, Liz.
 It’s our right and our duty.”

+The screen came back on, and Senator Baita went into his spiel.
 “A vote for me is a vote for the future.
-There are only four hours left to cast your vote.”
+There are only two hours left to cast your vote.”

-Liz had assumed she was watching a prerecorded ad.
-This must be live, she thought.
-Live in her time zone.
-But, of course, they could do that now that campaigns used animated avatars.
-They could target regional areas—or even neighborhoods since the avatars were computer-generated.
+This ad must be live, she thought, because Senator Baita was referring to the deadline in her time zone.
+But, of course, they could easily do that now that campaigns used avatars.
+They could target regional areas—or even neighborhoods since the ads were computer-generated.

 And because they were created on the fly, the latest polling data or other pertinent information could be incorporated into the message.
-The only limiting factor was the cost.
+The only limiting factor was the cost to get the message to the right ears and eyeballs.
+So, it was still true that the side with more money had the advantage.

-President Alfa butted in.
+President Alfa took over the screen.
 “Don’t listen to him, and his hollow promises.
-Remember—I am your personal president, Liz.”
+Remember—I’ll be your personal president, Liz.”

-“You’re a beautiful young woman, Liz.
+President Alfa’s avatar continued, “You’re a beautiful young woman, Liz.
 You just graduated from college and you’ve got your whole life ahead of you.
 So, what you need is someone in the White House who will look out for your own personal interests.
-My challenger makes vague promises about the future.
+My challenger, Senator Baita, makes vague promises about the future.
 But what I offer is a personal relationship.
 What do you think, Liz?
 Will you allow me to be your president?”

 Her jaw dropped.
 Her lease application didn’t contain that level of detail, did it?
 They must be tapping into everything, she thought.
-They probably had the guest list of her Sweet Sixteen birthday party.
+They probably had the guest list of her Sweet Sixteen party from five years ago.

 “Don’t be shy.
-Tell me what you think.”
+Tell me what you think,” President Alfa’s avatar said.

 Liz snatched up the remote, turned off the screen, and walked out of the room.
 She went into the bathroom and shut the door.